mlamoure/Fing-Device-Watch/README.md

 4. Be sure to rotate the logs, or send the output to null.
 The program is rather verbose, especially if you enable Debugging via the code.

+5. Run the devicewatch script: node devicewatch.js
+	OS X Users: in order to automate the entering of your admin password (required for Fing), use the following way of launching the devicewatch.js script: echo {Admin Password} | sudo -S node devicewatch.js

 Change Log
 ---